yodobrin/sample-mdw-serverless/README.md

 #### Create External File format

-The following statment needs to be executed once per workspace:
+The following statement needs to be executed once per workspace:

 ```sql
 IF NOT EXISTS (SELECT * FROM sys.external_file_formats WHERE name = 'SynapseParquetFormat')